up-n-atom/8311/docs/discord/index.md

 # 8311 Discord Server

-The 8311 community is spearheaded by professionals and enthusiasts united by a common goal: to bypass the Internet Service Provider (ISP) Customer Premises Equipment (CPE) using commodity hardware.
+The 8311 community is spearheaded by professionals and enthusiasts united by a common goal: to bypass the ISP CPE using commodity hardware.
 Together, we leverage our collective expertise and passion to advocate for greater control and flexibility in how we access and utilize technology at the edge.

 ## Namesake